-Wound and pressure care supports may include:
+Wound and pressure care supports can include:

-• an enrolled nurse, registered nurse or clinical nurse consultant to develop a wound management plan or pressure care plan
+- an enrolled nurse, registered nurse, or clinical nurse consultant to develop a wound management plan or pressure care plan

-• wound care items like gauze, bandages, dressing and tape to dress wounds
+- wound care items, like gauze, bandages, dressing and tape to dress wounds

-• review and planning of pressure care positioning.
+- review and planning of pressure care positioning.

 What if you need wound and pressure care products?